HomagGroup/HOMAG-Connect/Applications/MaterialManager/Samples/Authentication/Readme.md

 # Authorization

 To access the HOMAG materialManager Client Interface, a HOMAG Connect materialManager License is required.
+The license can be purchased as an Add-on to materialManager in the tapio Marketplace.

 To create an instance of the client, you will need both a Subscription Id and a Authorization Key.